 How do I know if my ABS module needs to bleed?

 First of all, we have to know the meaning and purpose of an ABS.
-ABS is the abbreviation of (Anti-locking Braking System).
+ABS is the abbreviation of Anti-locking Braking System.
 This electronic device system processes the signal from the ABS sensors.
-The car computer collects this data and creates electronic information that ensures the system works as predefined by the car manufacturer.
+It then sends this signal to the powertrain control module (PCM).
+The PCM uses this information to create electronic information that ensures the system works as predefined by the car manufacturer.

 In other words, the ABS module is a microprocessor that analyzes data or runs a diagnostic test on the hydraulic braking system and the wheel speed sensors to know when to release braking pressure to any wheel that is about to skid or lock up.

-The most common symptom of air in ABS module is if the brake pedal feels spongy when you depress it.
+The most common symptom of air in ABS module is a spongy brake pedal.
 The reason is that the trapped air in the system must be compressed before the pressure applies to the brakes.
 Bleeding the brake system is all you need to address the underlying issues.

 - A lousy ABS module or one that needs bleeding will throw error code U0121.